gvhconnect/go4wd-init_2/content/about.md

       - title: Innovation Leadership
         text: >-
-          With the Cloud  and the affordable, relatively low risk access to AI it makes available, the opportunity for business innovation has never been greater.
+          With the Cloud  and the affordable, relatively low risk access to AI it makes available, the opportunity for ground breaking business innovation has never been greater.
   - _bookshop_name: team
     preheading: Select Team
     heading: Global Reach, Experience, and Availability